 Patient-doctor chat allows doctors to evaluate a patient’s symptoms remotely, and this brings a number of benefits: it reduces the burden of doctors for non-critical health issues, giving them more time for the severely ill.
 It allows patients to remain at home, limiting their exposure in places like waiting rooms, and lets hospitals reserve equipment for cases of need.

 Overall, telemedicine services are in-demand, and they are crucial.
-They enhance access to healthcare resources, and they unburden the physical facilities needed to test and treat cases.
+The benefits of telemedicine include enhancing access to healthcare resources, and relieving the burden on the physical facilities needed to test and treat cases.
 They ease the load on doctors and healthcare staff.
 For patients, services like patient-doctor chat offer clarity, continuity, and peace-of-mind.

 But, the demand for these services has jumped almost overnight.
 Services large and small have seen surges in usage and demand, while healthcare providers without a telehealth offering now need to consider whether or not they’re able to build one.